NourH2000/TaskManager/README.md

-# TaskManager
+# Task manager

-Task manager application using ReactJs ( contextAPI , LocalStorage) with TailwindCSS.
+## RTask manager application using ReactJs and TailwindCSS.

+This project is a simple application with reactJs to add , update and remove a task from a list of tasks  , using contextAPI and localStorage .

+the application is responsive using TailwindCss .